Hide-and-seek: International competition

 The championship was first held in 2010 in Bergamo, Italy, as an initiative of CTRL Magazine.
 Though it started out as a joke, the event grew year after year.
-The 2016 and 2017 competitions took place in Consonno, an abandoned ghost town or "The Italian Las Vegas", located in the district of Lecco, Lombardy.
+The 2016 and 2017 competitions took place in Consonno, a ghost town or "The Italian Las Vegas", located in the district of Lecco, Lombardy.

 The winning team was awarded "The Golden Fig Leaf", which is biblically the symbol of hiding, referring to the story of Adam and Eve.

 Yasuo Hazaki, a graduate of Nippon Sport Science University, and professor of media studies at Josai University in Sakado, Japan, had set up a campaign in 2013 to promote hide-and-seek for the 2020 Olympics in Tokyo.
 The game Hazaki was promoting was a slightly different traditional Japanese game, more similar to a game of tag.
-Hazaki contacted "Nascondino World Championship" organizers and said that "Nascondino" rules were more appropriate to be a candidate to the Olympics.
+Hazaki contacted the Nascondino World Championship organizers and said that nascondino rules were more appropriate to be a candidate to the Olympics.